jeremtti/PnP_dictionary_based/README.md

 This repository extends [dictionary-based_denoisers_FBPnP](https://github.com/tomMoral/dictionary-based_denoisers_FBPnP), the companion repository for **Analysis and Synthesis Denoisers for Forward-Backward Plug-and-Play Algorithms** ([hal.science/hal-04786802](https://hal.science/hal-04786802)).

-The experiments have two objectives:
+Our experiments have two objectives:
 1. Study the convergence behavior of the algorithm
 2. Obtain optimal reconstruction quality